-V. The silver carbonate methods.
 Because of the large quantity of cells needed for the basic Fernández-Galiano (1976) technique, Augustin et al. (1984) proposed a modification which requires only few specimens and may also yield permanent slides.
 Although the results are highly variable with all modifications, the method is worthwhile because it works very fast and often produces excellent impregnations, especially with hymenostomes (e.g. Tetrahymena, Paramecium), holophryids (e.g. Holophrya), colpodids (e.g. Colpoda, Bryometopus, Platyophrya) and heterotrichs (e.g. Stentor).
 Fixation is by formalin, which means that the shape of the cells is poorly preserved and even destroyed (cells burst) in some species (e.g. most hypotrichs).
 The cells swell strongly during the preparation process and become very soft being easily flattened between slide and coverslip.
 This makes photographic documentation easy but may result in interpretation errors.
 The silver carbonate methods reveal the infraciliature and certain cortical and cytoplasmic structures, especially the kinetodesmal fibres and the nuclear apparatus.
-The silverlines in most cases do not stain.
-Several modifications have been suggested (Wilbert, 1983; Wolska, 1966).
+The silverlines in most cases do not impregnate.
+Several modifications have been suggested (Wilbert 1983, Wolska 1966).
 Ma et al. (2003) provide a protocol for marine ciliates.
 Independently, I developed the same protocol and can state that it works well.
 However, permanent preparations loose quality, as with the Augustin method (see step 5).
-For examples see Fig. 2(a, b, h) in this paper and figures 5-6, 11, 18 and 27 in Foissner (1991).
+For examples, see Fig. 2a, b, h in this work and figures 5, 6, 11, 18 and 27 in Foissner (1991).

-Procedure (after Augustin, Foissner and Adam, 1984)
+Procedure (after Augustin et al. 1984)

-1. Place a droplet (about 0.05 ml or less) of a rich ciliate culture or even single specimens on a slide.

-Remarks: Slide need not be grease-free.
+1 Place a droplet (about 0.05 ml or less) of a rich ciliate culture or even single specimens on a slide.
+Remarks: The slide need not be grease-free.
 The middle-third should be delimited by lines drawn with a greasy fingertip or a wax crayon to prevent solutions from spreading over the whole slide.

-- 2. Add 1-2 drops of formalin (about 4 %) and fix for 1-3 min.
-Mix organisms with formalin by swivelling the slide. - Remarks: The duration of this step may greatly influence the results.
-Species with a firm cortex (or resting cysts) usually need to be fixed longer (≥ 3 min) than those with a more fragile cortex (≤ 1 min).
+2 Add 1-2 drops of formalin (about 4%) and fix for 1-3 min.
+Mix organisms with formalin by swiveling the slide.

+Remarks: The duration of this step may greatly influence the results.
+Species with a firm cortex (or resting cysts) usually need to be fixed longer ($\geq 3 \min$) than those with a more fragile cortex ($\leq 1 \min$).
 Some species cannot be fixed well with formalin and cells may even burst.
-For these species, fixation with osmium tetroxide vapours is sometimes useful (place inverted slide with ciliates over a 4 % osmium tetroxide solution in a fume hood for about 1 min).
-Fix as usual with formalin after osmium treatment. - 3.
-Add 1-3 drops of Fernández-Galiano's fluid to the fixed ciliates, without washing out the formalin, and mix by swivelling the slide for 10-60 s.
+For these species, fixation with osmium tetroxide vapours is sometimes useful (place inverted slide with ciliates over a 4% osmium tetroxide solution in a fume hood for about 1 min).
+Fix as usual with formalin after osmium treatment.

+3 Add 1-3 drops of Fernández-Galiano's fluid to the fixed ciliates, without washing out the formalin, and mix by swiveling the slide for 10-60 s.